cfrazier1978/Quick_Start_Guide/Quick_Start_Guide.md

 # Quick Start Guide - Labs Platform
 ## Purpose
-The purpose of this document is to list out the steps someone would take when starting a new project all the way through sharing that project with others.
+The purpose of this document is to provide you with an overview of how to use the BlockScience Labs Platform.
+After reviewing this document, you will know how to to create a new repo, use the CLI tool to add a new cadCAD template, run a simulation and then review the data within JupyterLab using the Labs SDK and finally how to invite others to join you in your project.
 ## Part 1: Getting Started
 The following steps will walk you through creating a new repo in GitHub, importing the repo into the Labs Platform and then cloning a platform compatible cadCAD template.